RicardoRibeirorr/RicardoRibeirorr/README.md

 ## Hello Beautiful World 👋
 I am a fullstack software engineer / SAP ABAP consultant at Softinsa (IBM Group)
 - 🔭 Working on multiple frontend and backend project using Angular, PHP and Laravel
-- 🌱 Learning design patterns in depth
+- 🌱 Learning design patterns in depth & Machine Learning & Deep Angular
+- ✍️ Currently writting a book & making blog posts
+- ⚡ Fun fact: I always wanted to work at robots artificial intelligence.
 <br>
 Visit my website at (<b><a target="_blank" href="https://ricardoribeirorr.github.io/">Ricardo Ribeiro - Blog for Developers in a Hurry</a></b>)